 This is the story of Sharon, Matt, Miles, Elias, Leo, and Esmé

-If you’d asked either of us how many children we thought we might have, 6 would never have been the answer either of us gave!
-However, we have indeed had 5 baby boys and 1 baby girl!
-We’ve said goodbye to 2 babies before birth (Elias and Esmé) and 2 after birth (Miles and Leo), as well as having 2 sons that live at home with us now (Felix and Toby).
+If you’d asked either of us how many children we thought we might have six would never have been the answer either of us gave!
+However, we have indeed had five baby boys and one baby girl!
+We’ve said goodbye to two babies before birth (Elias – stillborn and Esmé – TFMR) and two after birth (Miles – neonatal loss at 10 days old and Leo – neonatal loss the same day), as well as having two sons that live at home with us now (Felix and Toby).

-We are more than 10 years on now, since we began the journey to have our family.
+We are more than 10 years on now since we began the journey to start our family.
 We’ve learnt so much about our strength of character, the way we manage situations, the way others handle our situation – and how we manage them!
 There are surprises along the way – you gain new friends and you sadly lose others.
-Friendships will change – with friends and family.
+Friendships will change with friends and family.
 They have to – you’re not the same person once you experience these life changing events.

-If you’re reading this because you’ve lost a baby, or because you are connected to someone who has, you (or they) will get through this difficult time.
+If you’re reading this because your baby has died, or because you are connected to someone whose baby has died, you (or they) will get through this difficult time.
 You need support along the way, and people to show that they care – not just say it.
 But you will find your way through it, and find a ‘new normal’ with life after loss – even life after loss again and again.